-(a) On or about January 15 of each year, the Board shall estimate the funds available for the next fiscal year, and shall use the allocation methodology in section 2 of this rule to estimate each participant's allocations;
+(a) On or about January 15 of each year, the Board shall estimate the funds available for the next fiscal year, and shall use the allocation methodology in Section 2 of these rules to estimate each participant's allocation.

-(b) Eligible participants shall be notified of their allocation in writing;
+(b) Eligible participants shall be notified of their allocation in writing.